-See Exhibit 3 for a certification from the Plan's actuary under Section 432(e)(9)(C)(i) that the Plan is projected to avoid insolvency within the meaning of Section 418E taking into account the proposed benefit suspension, and assuming that the proposed suspension continues indefinitely.
+See Exhibit 3 for a certification from the Plan's actuary under Section 432(e)(9)(C)(i) that the Plan is projected to avoid insolvency within the meaning of Section 418E, taking into account the proposed benefit suspension, and assuming that the proposed suspension continues indefinitely.

-Included with this certification is documentation supporting the certification, including a year-by-year projection of the available resources of the Plan within the meaning of Section 418E(b)(3) and the benefits under the Plan demonstrating the avoidance of insolvency of the Plan through the extended period of 40 Plan Years, which ends with the 2056 Plan Year.
-The documentation includes a description of each of the assumptions used, including the new entrant profile, total contribution base units (hours) and average contribution rates.
-Also included with this certification is the Plan's year-by-year projection that separately identifies the market value of assets as of the beginning and end of each year in the extended period and the following cash-flow items for each of those years: (1) contributions; (2) withdrawal liability payments; (3) benefit payments; (4) administrative expenses; and (5) investment returns.
+Included with this certification is documentation supporting the certification, including a year-by-year projection of the available resources of the Plan within the meaning of Section 418E(b)(3) and the benefits that are due under the Plan demonstrating the avoidance of insolvency of the Plan through the extended period of 40 plan years, which ends with the 2057 Plan Year.
+Also included with this certification is the Plan's year-by-year projection that separately identifies the market value of assets as of the beginning and end of each year in the extended period and the following cashflow items for each of those years: (1) contributions; (2) withdrawal liability payments, for prior withdrawals separately from assumed future withdrawals; (3) benefit payments, separately for current retirees and beneficiaries, terminated vested participants, current actives and future new entrants; (4) administrative expenses; and (5) investment returns.